 Time is one of the most precious resources in our lives.
 Everything we accomplish is the result of how we manage and prioritize our time each day.
-From domestic chores such as carpet cleaning, upholstery cleaning and home maintenance, make each task a part of your life and prioritize time to get things done so you can maximize your minutes spent using a professional cleaning company allows you to eliminate those chores from your daily time, freeing you up for other pursuits…Treat your time as your most valuable resource – spend it carefully and never give it away thoughtlessly.
-You should reduce the amount of activities you do that fail to contribute to your daily life.
-Common time wasters are things like watching TV, endless and aimless web surfing, and prioritizing time spent with people that simply suck up too much of your available time.
+From domestic chores such as carpet cleaning, upholstery cleaning, and home maintenance, make each task a part of your life and prioritize time to get things done so you can maximize your minutes spent using a professional cleaning company allows you to eliminate those chores from your daily time, freeing you up for other pursuits…Treat your time as your most valuable resource – spend it carefully and never give it away thoughtlessly.
+You should reduce the number of activities you do that fail to contribute to your daily life.
+Common time wasters are things like watching TV, endless and aimless web surfing and prioritizing time spent with people that simply suck up too much of your available time.
 If someone asks you to do something that is not important to you, just simply say no. Too many people (especially women) seem to struggle with this one concept.
 When it comes to commitments, take control of each request made of you, and use each moment as you see fit, not as others desire.

 Planning and appointments